Renewables & Customer Generation

 As renewable energy sources, such as solar and wind, become a larger part of the overall energy mix, New River Light and Power seeks innovative solutions to help support customer-owned renewable energy generation.
 These renewable resources play an important role in helping the High Country establish a cleaner energy future.

-Currently, the form of customer-owned generation most explored by Boone residents is rooftop solar.
+Rooftop solar is currently the form of customer-owned generation most explored by Boone residents.

-Please keep this information in mind when considering and installing rooftop solar:
+Information to keep in mind when considering and installing rooftop solar:

 • Every utility company has its own connection policies, metering requirements and policies regarding solar installation.